zachpino/generative-design-workshop-s20/week06/README.md

 - Find the average coordinates of the original vertex, the face center vertex, and the split edge vertex
 - Move the original vertex to this new, average coordinate and rebuild the mesh

 The resulting forms are more *continuous* that the original mesh, with any harsh edges smoothed out.
-The one flaw is that the new mesh is inherently *heavier*, it has significantly more face and vertices.
+The one flaw is that the new mesh is inherently *heavier*: it has significantly more face and vertices.
 The characteristic aesthetic of Pixar films, which has directly inspired most other 3D animation companies, is [fundamentally due to the Catmull-Clark algorithm](https://graphics.pixar.com/library/Geri/paper.pdf).

 ![sulley](subD.jpg)